rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

 ## Maximalism is not priced in

-Toxic or otherwise, Bitcoin maximalism is not priced in.
-Cult-like zealots have proven, time and time again, to be the buyers of last resort.
+Bitcoin maxis may seem like religious zealots, but they have proven, time and time again, to be the buyers of last resort.
 They are why Bitcoin will hold its value over time, during bear markets and worse.
+Toxic or otherwise, Bitcoin maximalism is not yet priced in.

-This is why the price will never go to zero.
+Bitcoin maxis are why the price will never go to zero.
 There will always be maximalists saving their life energy in Bitcoin.
 It is a reaction to both fiat and the failings